 Facing the situation professionally was hard and embarrassing, my head hit the brick wall several, painful times before I sucked it up and started hunting for ways to remedy the situation. (found that security giant Checkpoint did the same thing) Luckily, and I highly recommend everyone do this, I had purchased a back-up domain name so the site did not go down completely.
 But, it was an unnecessary, time-killing task that was not on my already busy to-do list.

-Why would anyone else want a domain name with someone else’s name?
+Why would anyone else finding a domain want a domain name with someone else’s name?
 Well, if you, as a marketer and branding consultant have done a good job, that domain name has real value, especially to online “speculators.”
 Just like house flipping in the real estate market, domain names are online real estate and speculators love to get their hands on something at a low to medium price, load it up with inbound and outbound links, increase the value and sell it for a profit.
 It used to be they would just register unused domain names, but then realized there was a better market in those with built in traffic from other sites and search engines.
 Low and behold….this is how they got hold of mine.

 How to start the nightmare of getting your domain name back and is it worth it?